top of page

 A Short Version of My Long Story

-During recovery I found myself constantly worried that my shoulder wouldn’t heal properly, despite reassurances from my surgeon that I was doing well.
-It wasn’t long before I started experiencing pain in my “good” shoulder… and then my neck… and down my arms.
+My surgery went well, but during recovery I found myself constantly worried that my shoulder wouldn’t heal properly, even though my surgeon told me I was doing well.

-The more anxious and fearful I became, the more symptoms I developed—to the point where there was literally no part of me, from my scalp to the soles of my feet, that didn’t experience strange and alarming sensations.
+The more anxious and fearful I became, the more symptoms I developed — to the point where there was literally no part of me, from my scalp to the soles of my feet, that didn’t experience strange and alarming sensations.

 Sound familiar?
 Or maybe a bit triggering?
 Well, take a few deep breaths.
 Because things got